Govern access for external users in Azure AD entitlement management

 You add a connected organization for the Azure AD directory or domain you want to collaborate with.

 You create an access package in your directory that includes a policy For users not in your directory.

 You send a My Access portal link to your contact at the external organization that they can share with their users to request the access package.

 An external user (Requestor A in this example) uses the My Access portal link to request access to the access package.
-How the user signs in depends on the authentication type of the directory or domain defined in the connected organization and in the external users settings.
+How the user signs in depends on the authentication type of the directory or domain that's defined in the connected organization and in the external users settings.

 An approver approves the request (or the request is auto-approved).

 The request goes into the delivering state.